dekuNukem/pimp_my_microwave/README.md

 [Feel free to check out the project page](https://github.com/dekuNukem/duckyPad) if you're interested!

-It was called a `"Do-It-All Macropad"`, so to live up to its name, it was only natural that I get it working on my microwave too!
+I called it a `"Do-It-All Macropad"`, so to live up to its name, it was only natural that I get it working on my microwave too!

 And if I pull this off, my lowly 20-year-old second-hand broken microwave will transform into the *only one in the entire world* with mechanical switches and RGB lighting!
 Now that's what I call ... a Korean Custom 😅.